 If you would like the PIRC to review how the police handled your complaint, you should submit a completed review application form within three months of the date on which the police contacted you with their final response to your complaint.

-If we decide to carry out a CHR, we will write to you asking you to confirm which of the complaints you made to the police body that you would like us to review.
+If we decide to carry out a CHR, we will write to you asking you to confirm which of the complaints you made to the policing body that you would like us to review.

-During the CHR, we will consider the facts of your case and review all the information provided by you and the police body.
-We will consider whether the police body carried out sufficient enquiries into your complaint, look at how it reached its conclusion, examine the evidence on which the conclusion was based and decide whether or not the complaint was dealt with to a reasonable standard.
+During the CHR, we will consider the facts of your case and review all the information provided by you and the policing body.
+We will consider whether the policing body carried out sufficient enquiries into your complaint, look at how it reached its conclusion, examine the evidence on which the conclusion was based and decide whether or not the complaint was dealt with to a reasonable standard.